Lujun995/lujun995.github.io/_posts/2021-09-18-Google-recruitment-puzzle.md

     '''This function is to test if other functions go well

         RETURN:
-            If all functions go in correct direction, return 0.
+            If all functions are on the right track, return 0.
     '''
     test4 = prime_list(5)
     test5 = prime_list(10)